Packet-Batch/PB-Common/README.md

 --threads => The amount of threads and sockets to spawn (0 = CPU count).
 --l4csum => Whether to calculate the layer-4 checksum (TCP, UDP, and ICMP) (0/1).

---smac => The ethernet source MAC address to use.
+--srcmac => The ethernet source MAC address to use.
---dmac => The ethernet destination MAC address to use.
+--dstmac => The ethernet destination MAC address to use.

 --minttl => The minimum IP TTL to use.
 --maxttl => The maximum IP TTL to use.